-Deciding where to position your bed is one of the most common challenges when setting up your home for nurturing feng shui energy.
-For example, you may have heard that you shouldn’t align the bed with the door…or have a mirror face the bed…or place the bed under a window or near a bathroom door… The list goes on.
-With so many feng shui “rules” (and so few options for bed placement in a typical bedroom), it’s easy to become overwhelmed, not to mention confused.
+When it comes to your bedroom in feng shui, there are a few no-nos.
+Do not align the bed with the door, do not have a mirror face the bed, and do not place the bed under a window or near a bathroom door.
+This list goes on.
+With so many feng shui guidelines (and so few options for bed placement in a typical bedroom), it is easy to become overwhelmed, not to mention confused.

-The easiest way to explain the feng shui notion of a bed in line with the door is the following: lie down in your bed and see if your feet are pointing at a door.
-This can be any door: the main bedroom door, an in-suite bathroom door, or a balcony or closet door.
-If your feet are pointing at a door, then your bed is in line with the door.
+Are you not sure if your bed is aligned with the door?
+The easiest way to check your bed alignment is to lie down in your bed and see if your feet are pointing at a door.
+This can be any door: the main bedroom door, an en-suite bathroom door, a balcony, or closet door.
+If your feet are pointing at a door, then you are in line with a door.

-It’s best to simply move the bed so that it is not in line with the door.
+If your bed and a door are in alignment, then it is best to simply move the bed so that it is not in line with the door.
 If this is not possible, one solution is to block the flow of energy from the foot of the bed, using a tall, solid footboard.
 This is particularly helpful if your bed is in line with the main door to the bedroom.

-- Bed under a sloped ceiling: Sleeping under a sloped ceiling applies constrictive pressure to your energy, potentially leading to health problems and feelings of low energy in your daily life.
+Bed under a sloped ceiling: Sleeping under a sloped ceiling applies constrictive pressure to your energy, potentially leading to health problems and feelings of low energy in your daily life.
 If possible, move your bed so the head is under the highest point of the ceiling (for freer energy movement), or at least position the bed so the headboard is not against the lowest part of the ceiling or sloped wall.
 Otherwise, you can paint the ceiling (and walls) to promote upward energy flow.

-- Bed with access from one side: A bed pushed up against a wall restricts the flow of energy to your bed.
+Bed with access only from one side: A bed pushed up against a wall restricts the flow of energy to your bed.
 And if you share the bed with someone, access to only one side of the bed hinders communication and promotes an imbalance in the relationship.
 To correct this problem, pull the bed away from the wall so there is clear access on both sides.
-If the space is small, center the bed for equal access, no matter how small the space is.
+If your space is small, center the bed for equal access, no matter how small the space is.

 Bed close to the bedroom door: Positioning your bed close to the bedroom door or near the wall containing the door leaves your bed open to a rush of energy that can be too active for your sleep.
-If you can’t move the bed to a better location, create a barrier that separates your bed from the energy rushing in through the door.
+If you cannot move the bed to a better location, create a barrier that separates your bed from the energy rushing in through the door.